jamestalmage/expired/README.md

          unexpired resource.
 Incoming requests will continue to be served by the unexpired resource until the newly fetched resource is available.
          This helps avoid latency on incoming requests by ensuring there is always an unexpired resource ready to go.
+         String values will be parsed using [duration-parser](https://www.npmjs.com/package/duration-parser).
+         Defaults to 0.

+  * `retry`: _Number_ or _String_
+         If a prefetch attempt fails, how long to wait before trying to prefetch again (in milliseconds).
+         String values will be parsed using [duration-parser](https://www.npmjs.com/package/duration-parser).
          Defaults to 0.

   * `expires`: _Function_ or _String_
          Alternate method for extracting the expiration from the fetch result.
          It will be called with the fetch results, and must return a number representing the expiration (in milliseconds since epoch).